progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--At this point, the `fetch-pack` process looks at what objects it has and responds with the objects that it needs by sending "want" and then the SHA it wants.
 It sends all the objects it already has with "have" and then the SHA.
 At the end of this list, it writes "done" to initiate the `upload-pack` process to begin sending the packfile of the data it needs:-->

-Der `fetch-pack` Prozeß inspiziert jetzt die vorhandenen Objekte und antwortet mit einer Liste von Objekten, wobei er das Schlüsselwort "want" für Objekte verwendet, die benötigt werden, und "have" für Objekte, die bereits vorhanden sind.
-Am Ende der Liste folgt das Schlüsselwort "done".
+Der `fetch-pack` Prozeß inspiziert jetzt die vorhandenen Objekte und antwortet mit einer Liste von Objekten, wobei er das Schlüsselwort „want“ für Objekte verwendet, die benötigt werden, und „have“ für Objekte, die bereits vorhanden sind.
+Am Ende der Liste folgt das Schlüsselwort „done“.
 Der `upload-pack` Prozeß schickt dann ein Packfile mit allen benötigten Objekten:

 	0054want ca82a6dff817ec66f44342007202690a93763949 ofs-delta
 	0032have 085bb3bcb608e1e8451d4b2432f8ecbe6306e7e7